 What Are Your Child’s Strengths?

 Parents know their children best and it is important to find out what they see as their child’s strengths.
 Asking this question allows them to give input and provide a perspective on the child that you may not see as the special ed teacher.
-It is also a time for parents to brag about their child a bit – something that they may not get to do a lot.

 What Concerns Do You Have?